FAQs

 Why does it cost this much?

-At first it may seem like a lot of money, but when you break it down it is very affordable for three weeks of travel in Costa Rica while earning 1.0 credit (the equivalent of two 0.5 credit courses).
-The costs above include your round trip flight, accommodations for the entire trip, nutritious homemade food, continuous support staff/translation services while on the ground in Costa Rica, studio space, and TWO optional weekends trips.
-You could NOT get the quality of service and access to the community and local culture for this price if you traveled on your own.
+At first it may seem like a lot of money, but when you break it down it is very affordable for three weeks of travel in Nepal while earning 1.0 credit (the equivalent of two 0.5 credit courses).
+The costs above include your round trip flight, accommodations for the entire trip, nutritious homemade food, continuous support staff/translation services while on the ground in Nepal, studio space, and weekends activities.
+You could NOT get the quality of service and access to the community and local culture for this price if you travelled on your own.
 Plus, by earning 1.0 credits in three weeks, you can free up your schedule to work, graduate sooner, and benefit from other cost savings in the long term.

 Do I have to pay tuition to be part of the course?